 - How much time did it save you, if any, compared to the previous engagements the school had with external providers?

 - How valuable is this scheme to your role?
 How could it be improved?

 - What impact did services delivered have on your students and staff?

 Frequently Asked Questions

-In any situation of poor performance or issues with the working relationship, schools and providers should attempt to resolve any concerns through open lines of communication and a focus on achieving shared outcomes.
+Issues of poor performance and/or working relationship, should, as far as possible, be resolved by schools and providers through open lines of communication and a focus on achieving shared outcomes.